parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-4/interactions/README.txt.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now an OpenMP offload code and supports architectures with OpenMP 5.0+ offloading capabilities (e.g., Intel Xeon Phi, AMD GPUs).
+SimpleMOC-kernel is now an OpenMP offloading code and supports architectures with OpenMP 5.0+ offloading capabilities.

 ==============================================================================
 Quick Start Guide